VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 Every test is 50+ lines of boilerplate.
 You can't see what the test is actually testing.
 Copy-paste logic everywhere.
 Change one thing, break five tests.

+Meanwhile, your unit tests are brittle - every refactoring breaks them because they test implementation details, not behavior.
+You can't deploy with confidence because you're not testing the system as a whole.

-## What If Tests Looked Like This?
+## What If Tests Looked Like This Instead?

 ```csharp
 private readonly Scenario _context = new Scenario()